A Warehouse Operations Management Guide: Process & Challenges

 Automate processes where possible

 You can use automation tools to automate much of the receiving, picking and packing, and shipping process.
-Software tools and artificial intelligence, such as AI-based picking-and-packing robots and autonomous vehicles, can be an essential part of an efficient warehouse.
+Warehouse software tools and artificial intelligence, such as AI-based picking-and-packing robots and autonomous vehicles, can be an essential part of an efficient warehouse.

 The use of these tools speeds up operations, reduces costs, helps cut down on manual errors, and gives employees time to focus on other tasks.
 McKinsey says that automation can improve productivity in the warehouse by up to 25%.